mephi42/ctf/2023.09.16-SECCON_CTF_2023_Quals/umemo/README.md

 This means we have to restart the app until ASLR gives us an address without any of them.
 An easy fix, by the way, would be to use the `VLNEXT` aka `0x16` aka `026` control character, which escapes the next character after it.
-Unfortunately it's recognized only when `IEXTEN` is set.
+Unfortunately it's recognized only when `IEXTEN` is set, and it's not.
 This can be confirmed by getting the shell in the local setup and running:

 ```
 $ stty -a